Raman Raghav 2.0: Filming

 Principal photography began in September 2015 and was completed on 22 November 2015.
-Kashyap wrote smaller scenes: "Normal Hindi films have 70 scenes, my films have 220 scenes".
+Kashyap wrote smaller scenes: "Normal Hindi films have [about] 70 scenes; my films have 220 scenes".
 He mentioned that it helped in making the film look vast as the locations kept changing.
 The title was decided before the script was ready.
 The crew employed guerrilla filmmaking technique to shoot in real locations of Mumbai.
 Siddiqui had to deliver a ten-minute monologue in the film.
 To maintain continuity, he had to be still at the same place while the camera setup was changed from different angles.
 As a result, he ended up speaking for 300 minutes in the same position.
-After the shoot, the actor experienced a blackout and could not talk for sometime.
+After the shoot, the actor experienced a blackout and could not talk for some time.
 Kaushal's character is shown snorting cocaine throughout the film.
-To make a quasi-cocaine powder, the crew used Glucon-D and Corn Starch.
+To make a quasi-cocaine powder, the crew used Glucon-D (brand of energy drink marketed in India containing mainly glucose with added calcium and vitamin D) and corn starch.
 Kaushal practised inhaling the powder for his scenes in the film.

 While shooting in some unhygienic surroundings, Siddiqui fell ill and was hospitalised for five days.
 His wife later said that Siddiqui was repeating his dialogues from the film, while being semi-conscious on bed.
 Although the diagnosis showed dengue initially, he recovered quickly.
 He resumed shooting for the film when he was discharged.
 Siddiqui called the shoot a "mentally draining" experience.
 For a scene, the crew had to shoot it in the restricted area of the Mumbai airport which is guarded by snipers with strict instructions to shoot any infiltrator.
 Siddiqui was told not to move from his position and the scene was shot.
 The visual effects and title sequence for the film were executed by Mumbai-based VFX and animation studio, Plexus.
 Aarti Bajaj and Jay Pinak Oza served as the editor and director of photography respectively.
 Raman Raghav 2.0 was distributed by Reliance Entertainment.